 Given the results of the pilot study where the observed year 3 elevation was considerably higher than the predicted elevation, the constructed fill elevation of 3.0' NAVD can be expected to yield a marsh platform that would support emergent vegetation throughout the project life.
 Additionally, containment dikes for a constructed fill elevation of 3.0' NAVD would be easier to construct and maintain compared to those needed for a constructed fill elevation of 3.5' NAVD.
-Lastly, the construction cost estimate including 25% contingency for a constructed fill elevation of 3.0' NAVD would be \$4,267,968.20 less than for a constructed fill elevation of 3.5' NAVD.
+Lastly, the construction cost estimate including 25% contingency for a constructed fill elevation of 3.0' NAVD would be \$6,190,072 less than for a constructed fill elevation of 3.5' NAVD.
 This reduction in cost is contributed to reducing the amount of material needed to construct the containment dike and fill marsh.
 For these reasons, the project team selects a constructed fill elevation of 3.0' NAVD as the best construction fill elevation.

-6.5 Containment Dike Design
+6.6 Containment Dike Design

+Initially the project team considered using semi-containment for containment dikes, however after much discussion the project team decided that using semi-containment would not allow the fill elevation to reach 3.0' NAVD 88 and that full containment would provide for a better marsh platform than using semi-containment.
 The primary design parameters associated with the containment dike design includes crown elevation, crown width, side slopes, berm width, and depth of borrow area.
 NRCS had GeoEngineers determine the limit of these parameters.
 Slope stability was performed using GeoSlope and hand calculation to verify the program.
-GeoEngineers recommended the containment dike have a 5 foot crown width with a total height of 5 foot and a 3H: 1V slope.
+GeoEngineers recommended the containment dike have a 5 foot crown width with an elevation not to exceed +5.5 foot and a 3H: 1V slope.
 The borrow area for the containment dike was designed with a 15 foot berm, 3H: 1V side slope and a lower limit of excavation of -15 feet.
 The layout of the containment dike is shown in Figure 8.
 The project team determined that a containment dike placed on the marsh as much as a practicable would allow for the best constructible containment dike possible.
 By doing so the project team also minimized multiple deep areas that would require installation of an alternative containment which would increase construction cost.
+Three years after construction is complete NRCS plans to have containment dikes degraded where needed.